Hello Friends!

 - Presence of any unique/authentication/key in the request URI

-so in above i mentioned 3 cases where first two cases is exploitable in that eg of 2nd case is that Facebook Messenger chat issue which i mentioned in earlier section of the post, and eg of 1st case is mine which i found 2 days before only where any arbitrary Origin is allowed and same Origin get reflected back to Access-Control-Allow-Origin with Credentials set to True, the best way i found to check for CORS issue is using CURL.
+I mentioned 3 cases where first two cases are exploitable in that example of 2nd case is Facebook Messenger chat issue which I mentioned in an earlier section of the post, and example of 1st case is mine which I found 2 days before where any arbitrary Origin is allowed and the same Origin get reflected back to Access-Control-Allow-Origin with Credentials set to True, the best way I found to check for CORS issue is using CURL.

 eg : curl https://test.victim.com -H "Origin: https://geekboy.ninja"